Looking for the Best Bohol Tourist Spots?!

 ARRIVING IN BOHOL

-If you are arriving in Bohol by ferry, see below for the best ways to get from Tagbilaran Port to Panglao and from Tagbilaran Port to Anda.
+If you are arriving on the island by ferry, see below for the best ways to get from Tagbilaran Port to Panglao and from Tagbilaran Port to Anda.

 Tagbilaran Port to Panglao (45 Minutes)

-The cheapest option is to take a tricycle from Tagbilaran Port to Dao Bus terminal in Tagbilaran City for 30 pesos.
-From there you can take the public bus to Alona Beach in Panglao which costs around 50-100 pesos.
+The cheapest option is to take a short tricycle from Tagbilaran Port to Dao Bus Terminal in Tagbilaran City for 30 Pesos ($1.50).

-A shared minivan transfer from Tagbilaran Port to the doorstep of your hotel in Panglao is another great option for only 300 pesos.
+A shared minivan transfer from Tagbilaran Port to the doorstep of your hotel in Panglao is another great option for only 300 Pesos ($15).

-A private taxi from Tagbilaran to Panglao costs around 700 pesos.
+A private taxi from Tagbilaran to Panglao costs around 700 Pesos ($35).

 Tagbilaran Port to Anda (3 Hours)